dvnshshrma/joke-writing-app/README.md

 # Comedica

 A web application for stand-up comedians to organize, edit, and manage versions of jokes and sets with feedback.
-Also integrates AI to help with editing jokes.
+Analyze your performances and track your progress with detailed metrics.

 ## Features

 ### ✅ Joke Writing (Implemented)
 - **Write New Jokes**: Create jokes with structured sections (Context and Punchline)
+- **One Liners**: Quick one-liner jokes with dedicated editor
 - **Edit Existing Jokes**: Continue working on saved jokes
 - **Line-by-Line Commenting**: Click on any line to add comments and feedback
 - **Strike-Through & Replacement**: Mark lines for revision and add replacement text